Retrotink/PockeTerm-II/README.md

 # WARNING: Create at your own risk

-You understand and agree that I am not be liable to you or any third party for any damage to equipment or harm that may happen as a result of making this project.
+You understand and agree that I am not liable to you or any third party for any damage to equipment or harm that may happen as a result of making this project.
 Create at your own risk.